 Make sure that two signal layers adjacent to each other in the board stack-up will alternate horizontal and vertical routing directions.
 This will reduce the chance of broadside coupling by not allowing the traces to run parallel on top of each other.

 A better way to reduce potential crosstalk between two adjacent signal layers is to separate the layers with a ground plane layer between them in a microstrip configuration.
-Not only will the ground plane increase the distance between the two signal layers, it will also provide the required return path for the signal layers.
+Not only will the ground plane increase the distance between the two signal layers, it will also provide the required return path for the signal path layers.

 Your PCB design tools and third-party applications can help you to eliminate crosstalk